 Conrad R. Hoffman

 Additional- The lens illustrated above is s/n 537xxx and I've also serviced an identical s/n 572xxx.
 I recently serviced an earlier s/n 195xxx Micro Nikkor.
 The earlier lens used a slightly different auto-aperture mechanism on the lens mount, but was otherwise identical.
 All dimensions and procedures matched the above write-up.
 The older auto-aperture mechanism doesn't include a return spring and is prone to rattle, which is of little consequence.
 The grease in the focusing helicals was OK, but the lens had the well known oily diaphragm problem.
 It appears the source of oil may not be either helical, as I originally speculated, but migration of factory applied oil from various aperture parts.
-The easiest way to clean the aperture mechanism is to remove the lens elements from one side, making careful note of the curvatures and the direction they face, then soaking the rest of the mechanism in Xylene or a similar solvent.
+The easiest way to clean the aperture mechanism is to remove the lens elements from one side, making careful note of the curvatures and the direction they face, then soaking the rest of the mechanism in naphtha or a similar solvent.
 Gently cycle the aperture when completely wet with solvent, then allow it to dry.
 Never try to move an aperture that isn't completely wet (submerged) or that shows any resistance, lest the blades be damaged.
 It's hard to get shutters and apertures dry- be patient.
 Only use an air blast from a foot or so away, as the blades are fragile.
-Apply a the tinyist film of grease to the actuation cam and reassemble.
+Apply a the tiniest film of grease to the actuation cam and reassemble.

 Aperture and shutter blades are never lubricated, but the surrounding actuating mechanism, especially on shutters, usually is.
 I don't know if the Micro Nikkor aperture mechanism should be oiled or not.
 Speculating, if the lens were used at high frame rates for a long period of time, lubrication might be critical.
 You'd want to fully disassemble the mechanism and evaluate what points needed lubrication.
 For normal applications it's probably not an issue.
 The downside of oil is that it migrates and may eventually contaminate the aperture blades.
 It's also a temporary measure and a lens seeing high frame rate use should probably be serviced every couple years.
 Cameras and lenses used in that manner will wear out and fail; fortunately almost no amateur equipment sees that level of use.